Cjmoye30/04Challenge_Code_Quiz/README.md

 ## Description

 - What was your motivation?
-    - My motivation for this project was to come up with a simple interactive quiz which mimics other multiple choice quizzes I've taken in my life.
+    - My motivation for this project was to come up with a simple interactive quiz that mimics other multiple-choice quizzes I've taken in my life.
-    - The acceptance and grading criteria are simple - creating a multiple choice quiz which progresses through questions, tracks the users score, and then logs that score into a highscores table.
+    - The acceptance and grading criteria are simple - creating a multiple choice quiz that progresses through questions, tracks the user's score, and then logs that score into a highscores table.

 - Why did you build this project?
     - I build this project to continue to build my skills using JavaScript.
 Before delving fully into JQuery and other APIs/Libraries, it is essential to learn the basics of "Vanilla JavaScript".